apache/pulsar/site2/docs/deploy-kubernetes.md

   --local-ssd-count=2 \
 ```

 By default, bookies run on all the machines that have locally attached SSD disks.
 In this example, all of those machines have two SSDs, but you can add different types of machines to the cluster later.
-You can control which machines host bookie servers can use [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels).
+You can control which machines host bookie servers using [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels).

 ### Dashboard